 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

 Most wattles regenerate from seed after fire with some species exhibiting suckering from bases of stems.

-This plant is listed as threatened with a category of endangered by both the NSW and Commonwealth Governments.
+This plant is listed as threatened with the category of endangered at both the State and Commonwealth level.

 NSW Office of Environment and Heritage – Threatened species profile – Acacia meiantha https://www.environment.nsw.gov.au/threatenedSpeciesApp/profile.aspx?id=20292

 NSW Flora Online (PlantNET) – Acacia meiantha profile page